NamanSharmaMABS/Sales-Data-SQL-/README.md

 1. Import the SQL file provided in this repository into your SQL environment.
 2. Execute the queries individually to extract the insights.

-## Contributing
-Contributions are welcome!
-If you have additional analysis ideas or improvements, feel free to create a pull request.

-## License
-This project is open-source and available under the MIT License.